 The Techniques of Gracie Jiu-Jitsu

 Although jiu-jitsu, in general, employs striking, kicking, throwing, and ground fighting, the strong point of most jiu-jitsu systems is their joint locking techniques.
-Gracie jiu-jitsu uses all the aforementioned techniques plus techniques borrowed from boxing, karate, and many other fighting systems.
+Gracie jiu-jitsu uses all the techniques mentioned above plus techniques borrowed from boxing, karate, and many other fighting systems.

 According to Reylson the Gracie’s have always looked at different fighting systems to see what they have.
 If they see something that they like, they use it.

 Traditionally, Gracie jiu-jitsu is taught only in private groups of three students.
 The number three is used so that the students can train with a partner as the instructor works with each student.

 Beginning students go through a course of thirty-six one hour private lessons.
-In that thirty-six hours, the student learns about three hundred techniques.
+In those thirty-six hours, the student learns about three hundred techniques.
 When asked if three hundred techniques were too much to cover in just thirty-six hours, Reylson explained it this way.
 “Three hundred techniques is not too much to learn in thirty-six hours of private instruction.
 Since a lot of people will not devote a long period of time to martial arts training, what I want to accomplish in this first thirty-six hours is to give them a good all-around self-defense course.

 I want them to be able to defend themselves in most situations.
 That’s why at first we don’t spend a lot of time on the fine points of jiu-jitsu.
 We get down to pure self-defense.
 All I need to do is to teach students how to react intuitively.